13 Investigates

 "It's continuous drug use in the shelter," added Lauren.
 "There was a woman in my house who actually was smoking crystal meth.
 My autistic son picked up an ecstasy pill off the bathroom floor."

-SafeNest says, "Our shelter is a communal living environment where we support women, men, children, and members of the LGBTQIA+ community who are escaping lethal situations and in a high degree of trauma and mental stress.
+SafeNest says: "Our shelter is a communal living environment where we support women, men, children, and members of the LGBTQIA+ community who are escaping lethal situations and in a high degree of trauma and mental stress.
 SafeNest’s clients enter our shelter clean and sober, or with addictions we cannot control.
 They come and go in and out of our shelter freely."

-The document residents sign upon entering the shelter also states that they are expected to maintain sanitary rooms safe for children and clean up after themselves in the kitchen and bathroom.
+The document residents sign upon entering the shelter also states they are expected to maintain sanitary rooms safe for children and clean up after themselves in the kitchen and bathroom.

 SafeNest says it conducts daily cleaning of all the common areas and brings in a professional company to deep clean the kitchen once a month.
 However, residents we spoke to provided multiple photos and videos over weeks and months in the shelter showing unclean and unsanitary kitchens and bathrooms.

-In one cell phone video showing sinks and surfaces covered in dirty dishes, Lauren narrates, saying, "The house was cleaned two days ago.
+"The house was cleaned two days ago.
 Me and my roommate sat up, cleaning it.
 Like, took all the trash out and everything.
 Look at it now!
 Look at this!
 Look at the (mold-covered) bread that they're leaving in here!
 You see this?
 People are too lazy to take the trash out, so they just throw it on the floor.
 All over!
 I mean, this is on the regular.
 And we're told they can't make people clean up."

 The rights and responsibilities document also states that residents can report concerns or problems without fear of mistreatment or services being denied, but MJ says, "The more you made a grievance, it was like you were a problem."

-If you are asked to leave, the document says, "SafeNest will work with you to the best of our abilities to identify another safe place for you to go and to safely plan for your family."
+If you are asked to leave, the document says: "SafeNest will work with you to the best of our abilities to identify another safe place for you to go and to safely plan for your family."

 Lauren shared with 13 Investigates a picture she took of a dry-erase board listing exit dates for 34 residents, including her.
 Some of the residents told us they had not been told their time was up.